top of page

 Vision

-Of course grants are a great starting point, but the end-game vision is for rural agencies to work together to solve their own problem and fund their own solutions.
+We work together to solve our own problem and fund our own solution.
 This is probably a LOT less costly than you imagine; it's hard to give numbers because the more participants there are, the less we each spend, at least up to a point; so how much it costs will depend on how many of us decide to play ball.
-If we had ten participating counties/municipalities (and, we've already got six, maybe seven; see Who Is Already Participating) and if we didn't have to add staff, we could keep the lights on for about $900-1000 per month, each.
+One idea was to base the annual cost on county revenue.
+That's not bad; like, some counties may not have so many residents but may have a lot of tourism, and therefore more calls for service than you might expect.
+But the tourists spend money (and occasionally require a mental health intervention), so...

 Who is already participating?

-• Weld County Undersheriff Donnie Patch.
-Weld's more populous areas have on-scene co-response.
+• Weld County Weld's more populous areas have on-scene co-response.
 We serve their rural areas.
+Using Frontera for two years.

-• Town of Meeker Chief of Police Ed Thompson.
+• Town of Meeker.
 Shares the service with Rio Blanco.

 Who else is providing this service?